 Remember your Life Savings have to last for your entire life:

 I often hear people joke that they want to bounce their last check.
-Fun to joke about, but it sounds pretty terrifying if you bounce you last check, and the well are still alive.
+Fun to joke about, but it sounds pretty terrifying if you bounce your last check, and the well is still alive.
 Good to be alive, is the silver lining.
 Broke all the same.

-Retiring younger or pursuing a passion, the extra money can help fund all the your fun stuff.
-I often tell people to use make sure they have money for their essentials, and work a bit for the splurges.
+Retiring younger or pursuing a passion, the extra money can help fund all your fun stuff.
+I often tell people to use make sure they have money for their essentials and work a bit for the splurges.

 You’ve made it now Sustain Your Golden Years of a Fabulous LGBT Early Retirement:

 Financial Planning doesn’t end when you retire.
 One could argue it become even more important after you have left the workforce.
-At least annually review you finances.
+At least annually review your finances.
 Check in on spending, review how long your portfolio is expected to last, how are you enjoying your retirement choices?
 Are you spending more or less than expected?
 Are you traveling more or less than expected?
 What do you want to adjust or change in the coming year?
 Find someone to help hold you accountable for your financial goals.
 There will always be temptations to overspend.
 Hear me now – no cocktail will taste as good as Financial Freedom Feels.
 Either way, would you rather drink a fancy cocktail on the beach in Fiji or some gay bar listening to Karaoke.
 The choice is yours.

-Live for Today, Plan for Tomorrow.
+Live for Today, Plan for a Richer Tomorrow.
 Gay Money Matters!

-DAVID RAE, CFP®, AIF® is a Los Angeles-based fiduciary financial planner with DRM Wealth Management, a regular contributor to Advocate Magazine, Huffington Post Queer Voices, Investopedia not to mention numerous TV appearances.
+DAVID RAE, CFP®, AIF® is a West Hollywood fiduciary financial planner with DRM Wealth Management and independent RIA, a regular contributor to Forbes.com, Advocate Magazine, Huffington Post Queer Voices, Investopedia not to mention numerous TV appearances.
 He helps smart people across the USA get on track for their financial goals.
 For more information visit his website at www.davidraefp.com

-The opinions voiced in this article are for general information only.
-The opinions voices are for general information only.
+The opinions voiced are for general information only.
 They are not intended to provide specific advice or recommendations for any individual.
 To determine which investments may be appropriate for you, consult with your financial professional.
 Please remember that investment decisions should be based on an individual’s goals, time horizon, and tolerance for risk.
 This material contains forward-looking statements include but not limited to, predictions or indications of future events, trends, plans or objectives.
 Undue reliance should not be placed on such statements because, by their nature, they are subject to known and unknown risks and uncertainties.
 Investing involves risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against a loss in periods of declining value.
 LGBT Early Retirement.
 Gay early retirement is possible and will be fabulous.